DeepSeek V3.2 Usage#

 Configuration Tips#

-• DP Attention: For DeepSeek V3.2 model, the kernels are customized for the use case of dp_size=8, so DP attention is enabled by default for better stability and performance.
-The feature of launching with pure TP is still under development.
+• DP Attention (Recommended): For DeepSeek V3.2 model, the kernels are customized for the use case of dp_size=8, so DP attention (--dp 8 --enable-dp-attention) is the recommended configuration for better stability and performance.
+All test cases use this configuration by default.

 • Short-sequence MHA prefill (adaptive): For short prefill sequences (default threshold: 2048 tokens), the NSA backend uses standard MHA automatically (no extra flags).
 On H200 (SM90) this path uses the FlashAttention variable-length kernel; on B200 (SM100) it uses TRT-LLM ragged MHA.
 MHA uses MHA_ONE_SHOT for best performance.
 MHA_ONE_SHOT computes multi-head attention over all tokens (both cached prefix and newly extended tokens) in a single kernel invocation, avoiding the overhead of chunked KV cache processing.
 This achieves optimal throughput for short sequences where total sequence length fits within the chunk capacity limit.